qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ## Entry Point Definition

-The bitcode contains the definition of the LLVM function that will be invoked when the program is executed, referred to as the module's "entry point" in the rest of this profile specification.
+The bitcode contains the definition of the LLVM function that will be invoked when a [quantum program](#glossary) is executed, referred to as the module's "entry point" in the rest of this profile specification.
 The name of this function may be chosen freely, as long as it is a valid [global identifier](https://llvm.org/docs/LangRef.html#identifiers) according to the LLVM standard.
-The entry point is identified by a custom function attribute; the section on [attributes](#attributes) defines which attributes must be attached to the entry point function.
+Entry points are identified by a custom function attribute; the section on [attributes](#attributes) defines which attributes must be attached to an entry point function.

-The entry point may not take any parameters and must return an exit code in the form of a 64-bit integer.
-The exit code `0` must be used to indicate a successful execution of the program.
+A Base Profile compliant entry point may not take any parameters and must return an exit code in the form of a 64-bit integer.
+The exit code `0` must be used to indicate a successful execution of the quantum program.

-The function body consists of four [basic blocks](https://en.wikipedia.org/wiki/Basic_block), connected by an unconditional branching that terminates a block and defines the next block to execute, i.e., its successor.
+The body of an entry point function consists of four [basic blocks](https://en.wikipedia.org/wiki/Basic_block), connected by an unconditional branching that terminates a block and defines the next block to execute, i.e., its successor.
 Execution starts at the entry block and follows